3 top tax tips for farmers

 Make tax season easier with accounting software built for farms like yours.
-Try AgExpert Analyst now.
+Try AgExpert Accounting now.

 An award-winning journalist, Trudy Kelly Forsythe operates Cultivating Communications, a communications company serving the agriculture industry, from her home in New Brunswick.
 Contact her at firstname.lastname@example.org.

 Did you know that we host learning events across Canada on topics just like this?
 Find a free event near you.